ArthurDeWitt/TeachMeSkills_C26_Lesson_6_HW/README.md

 # TeachMeSkills_C26_Lesson_6_HW
-Repository for homework lesson 6 and additional tasks (Except for the last additional task.)
+Repository for homework lesson 6 and additional tasks.

 # Homework0
 Create a class CreditCard with the fields account number, current amount on the account.
 Create one constructor with two parameters.